 Complaining, blaming, worrying or wishful thinking doesn’t improve your resilience, instead focus on things you can control.
 This way, you will be much more prepared for whatever life throws your way.
 Pay attention to the things when you are tempted to worry about things you can’t control and accept situations that are beyond your control.

-Recognise your negative self-talk and reframe it in a positive way.
 State to yourself what attitude you intend to adopt on any given moment and carry that with you as you go about your daily tasks.
 The bigger picture approach can be more useful than trying to control every single thought that passes through your mind.
 Choose something that resonates with you like integrity or positivity and don’t beat yourself up if, occasionally, you do something that doesn’t align with your chosen attitude.
 Take ownership of your choices, be it habitual or behavioural and do not stress about circumstances that you cannot change.
 Instead of being a victim, choose to take responsibility by being honest and thinking about what happened or how you could approach it differently next time if you are in a similar situation.

 Embrace change & challenges

 We all reach a critical point in our lives where you need to see things through a new lens and take decisive action if you want to move through certain phase.
 Sometimes, the prospect of facing unexpected changes leaves many of us anxious with fear of unknown.
 If you worry that change will make things worse, you will stay stuck in your old ways.
 Your success to persevere to a greater extent depends on your ability to adapt to new.
 Instead of resisting change, be flexible in your approach to tackle problems and difficult situations to break the mould and take a bold, new direction.